-A familiar brunette head popped out from the door.
-Victoria, the Special Ed teacher, passed by for a quick hello and some small chatting before she had to hurry along.
-As the other woman walked in, she stopped in her tracks, marvelling at the classroom.
+As the Special Ed teacher walked in, she stopped in her tracks, marvelling at the classroom.
 Her eyes widened as she gaped at the scene that played out before her – each student at their desks, completing the tasks at hand.
 There were no arguments, groaning, or yelling from the students.
 It was a sight to behold.

 “Wow, the second bell has only just rung, and they’re already back in class and working!
 That’s amazing!”
 Victoria gasped.